Minimal A4 Type-II Seesaw Realization of Testable Neutrino Mass Sum Rules: Model and flavour structure

 \section{Model and flavour structure}

-We consider a type-II seesaw framework with a flavor $A_4$ symmetry.
-Neutrino masses are generated from the type-II seesaw mechanism, while the $A_4$ symmetry fixes the structure of the neutrino mixing pattern.
-This framework naturally leads to neutrino mass sum rules with important implications for a variety of experiments and observations.
+We consider a type-II seesaw framework for neutrino masses with a flavour \(A_4\) symmetry which fixes the flavour structure of the lepton sector.
+The model leads to a neutrino mass sum rule with important implications for a variety of experiments and observations.
 In addition, the setup yields a rich and predictive phenomenology for cLFV.
-The model introduces only a single beyond the SM scalar particle, $\Delta$, as well as promotes the Higgs doublet $H$ into a flavour triplet.
-The particle content and their transformation properties under different symmetries are summarized in table \ref{tab:fields}.
-The left handed doublet $L$, Higgs doublet $H$ and triplet $\Delta$ of $SU(2)_L$ are assigned triplets under $A_4$ symmetry.
-The right handed fields $l_{R}$ are singlets ($1,1',1''$) under $A_4$.
+The scalar sector relevant for leptons consists of an \(SU(2)_L\) Higgs doublet \(H=(H_1,H_2,H_3)\) and an \(SU(2)_L\) triplet \(\Delta=(\Delta_1,\Delta_2,\Delta_3)\), both transforming as \(A_4\) triplets.
+The Lepton doublet $L$ is also a flavour triplet, while the right handed charged leptons transform as $(1, 1', 1'')$.
+On the other hand, quark masses require an additional \(SU(2)_L\) doublet \(H_q\) that is a flavour singlet; see Appendix~\ref{app:quarkmass}.
+The particle content and their transformation properties under different symmetries are summarized in Table~\ref{tab:fields}.

 The field transformations are chosen such that the Higgs vev alignment $v(1,1,1)$ leads to the so-called magic matrix $U_m$, which diagonalizes the charged lepton mass matrix.
 Additionally, this vev alignment preserves a residual $Z_3$ symmetry after the spontaneous breaking of $A_4$.
 This residual $Z_3$ symmetry has interesting phenomenological consequences for the LFV as we discuss in Sec.~\ref{sec:LFV}.
 In the neutrino sector, the vev alignment $\langle \Delta \rangle = (u_1,u_2,u_3)^T$ of the scalar triplet is responsible for the emergence of a neutrino mass sum rules.
 This sum rule is valid irrespective of the neutrino mass orderings.
 Once we impose the observed mass-squared differences constraint, this sum rule predicts the precise values for the absolute neutrino masses.
 Having discussed the model framework, next we explore the neutrino mass generation and mixing.